Jacob87/raty/README.md

 # jQuery Raty FA - A Star Rating Plugin with Font Awesome

 ## Description
 jQuery Raty FA is a plugin that generates a customizable star rating with Font Awesome.
-The plugin is a fork of the original [https://github.com/wbotelhos/raty](jQuery Raty plugin) by Washington Botelho.
+The plugin is a fork of the original [jQuery Raty plugin](https://github.com/wbotelhos/raty) by Washington Botelho.

 ### Demo
 [http://jacob87.github.io/raty-fa/](http://jacob87.github.io/raty-fa/)